 Best smaller 4K monitor for MacBook Pro

-You can purchase the LG 4K UltraFine display for $699 at B&H.
+The price is also similarly compact, with the LG 4K UltraFine display selling for for $699 at B&H.

 Best monitor with smart TV features for MacBook Pro